devrivel/buidlit/README.md

 &nbsp;

 We wanted to make recurring payments in crypto easy for everyone.
-We came up with a set of tools to allow eager merchant to start accepting crypto recurring payments in no time.
-Tools built for the hackathon are an easy-to-use merchant dashboard for creating products and a hosted checkout page for selling those products in a few click.
+We came up with a set of tools to allow eager merchants to start accepting crypto recurring payments in no time.
+Tools built for the hackathon are:

+- an easy-to-use merchant dashboard for creating products and
+- a hosted checkout page for selling those products in a few click.

 ## Benefits to merchants and users 🪄